-Drylandcarbon and Forest Partners are accounted for as associates, as Contact has significant influence over both entities through its participation in financial and operating policy decisions being equivalent to the other investors.
+Drylandcarbon and Forest Partners are accounted for as associates, as Contact has significant influence over both entities through its participation

 Contact applies the equity method of accounting for its investments in Drylandcarbon and Forest Partners.
 The initial investments are recognised at cost and are subsequently adjusted for Contact's share of the entity's profits or losses.
 Any distributions received are recognised against the investment.